confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 Now, you'll cover what to do when you have other systems you want to pull data from or push data to?
 This can be anything from a database or data warehouse to object storage or a software application.
 You can easily connect these systems to Kafka using one of the pre-built connectors.

-During the workshop, you will first set up our Confluent Cloud account, including creating our first cluster and topic, and setting up Schema Registry.
+During the workshop, you will first set up your Confluent Cloud account, including creating your first cluster and topic, and setting up Schema Registry.

 Next, you will set up and deploy 2 different types of connectors: Self Managed and Fully-Managed.

 * Self Managed Connectors are installed on a self managed Kafka Connect cluster that is then connected to your Confluent Cloud cluster.
-You will be walking through how to set up a local Connect cluster by downloading Confluent Platform, installing the connector offered by Confluent, and then connecting it to our Kafka cluster running in Confluent Cloud.
+You will be walking through how to set up a local Connect cluster by downloading Confluent Platform, installing the connector offered by Confluent, and then connecting it to your Kafka cluster running in Confluent Cloud.

 * Fully-Managed Connectors are available as fully-managed and fully hosted in Confluent Cloud.
 With a simple GUI-based configuration and elastic scaling with no infrastructure to manage, these fully-managed connectors make moving data in and out of Kafka simple.
 You will be walking through how to launch a fully-managed connector in the UI.
 Note that it can also be launched using the ccloud CLI.

-You will also learn more about Schema Registry and how you can use it in Confluent Cloud to ensure data compatibility and to manage our schemas.
+You will also learn more about Schema Registry and how you can use it in Confluent Cloud to ensure data compatibility and to manage your schemas.

 By the conclusion of the workshop, you will have learned how to leverage both self managed and fully-managed connectors to complete your data pipeline!